Akmahmoud2024/thiqah_resources/Angular/SecureConfig/README.md

    })
    export class AppModule {}
    ```

+ ***

 ## Usage

-The `ConfigService` from the `thiqhah-resources` package provides a streamlined way to manage and access your application's configuration settings.
-Here’s a step-by-step guide on how to integrate and use the `ConfigService` in your Angular components.
+The `EnvironmentConfigService` from the `@thiqah/shared-lib` package provides a streamlined way to manage and access your application's configuration settings.
+Here’s a step-by-step guide on how to integrate and use the `EnvironmentConfigService` in your Angular components.

 ## Example: Displaying Application Configuration Data

-The following example demonstrates how to use `ConfigService` within an Angular component to read and display application configuration data.
+The following example demonstrates how to use `EnvironmentConfigService` within an Angular component to read and display application configuration data.

 ## Step-by-Step Integration